-REMINDER FOR 2019 Failure to incorporate 5 seconds of black will result in your film being disqualified and not screened.
+IMPORTANT Failure to incorporate 5 seconds of black will result in your film being disqualified and not screened.
 No exceptions.

 11. Your film must be submitted as a self-contained data file in one of the following formats:

-REMINDER FOR 2019 No other files types will be accepted.
+IMPORTANT No other files types will be accepted.
 If a CC7D Team turns in a film on any other file type, the film will be disqualified and not screened.
 No exceptions.

-12. Your film data file must be contained on one of the following media:
+Due to the constantly changing guidelines to keep participants, volunteers and event staff safe, CC7D Steer Comm will accept films via two methods.
+Your film data file must be contained on one of the following media:

 13. Filmmakers may submit their films in the following resolutions: